What is a MAP Policy and Why It’s Important for Brands (+ FAQs)

 Why is MAP Policy Pricing Important for Brands?

 Setting a Minimum Advertised Price (MAP) is crucial for brands to maintain a perception of value and exclusivity in their products.
 It promotes fair competition among retailers by preventing a downward spiral in pricing, which can harm profit margins.
-This policy encourages retailers to differentiate themselves through aspects like customer service, product knowledge, and overall shopping experience, instead of relying solely on price competition.
+This policy encourages retailers to differentiate themselves through customer service, product knowledge, and overall shopping experience instead of relying solely on price competition.
 Apple Inc. is an example of a company that effectively leverages these benefits.

 How is MAP Pricing Calculated?